carpentries-incubator/fair-bio-practice/_episodes/05-the-research-data-life-cycle.md

 ## Plan ahead: data management plans (DMPs)
-A Data Management Plan is about PLANning!
-Funders are increasingly requiring that you present a DMP together with your grant applications.
-Some grad schools are also asking their
-PhD students to prepair a DMP for their PhD project.
+A good data management is about PLANning!

+The (Data Management Plan) DMP's purpose is to make you think about your data before you even start the experiments.
+It should show that you are thinking about what will happen with your data during and after the project.
+Which of the actions mentioned above you will take and how you will execute them.
+Finally, how you are going to achieve FAIR.

 ![Figure 5.3.
 Planning ahead](../fig/05-planning.png)
-*Figure credits: Tomasz Zielinski and Andrés Romanowski*
+*Figure credits: Tomasz Zieliński and Andrés Romanowski*

-The DMP's purpose is to make you think about your data before you produce it.
-It must show that you were thinking about what will happen with your data during and after the project.
 You should think about:
 - how you will store the data
 - how you will organize and describe your data
 - how you will grant access to your data
 - how you will share your data
 - how you will preserve your data
+- how others can use your data
 - how much it will all cost

+Most of the funders require that you present a DMP together with your grant applications.
+Some institutions ask eve their PhD students to prepare a DMP for their PhD project.

+You should think how you are going to manage your data (our outputs, in general) for each of your projects (or even individual assay types).
+For individual project the main focus should be on:
+**what data will be produced, how they will be stored and organized, how you are going to describe them and track them**.
+For example what file formats will be generated, how you are going to name your files, and how you will link it to your laboratory notes.

+For grant applications, DMP tend to be less technical, for example no need to discuss folder structures, but, they should emphasize the **data safety (as preservation and access), data longevity, sharing, discovery and re-use**.

+> ## DMP Online
+> [DMP Online](https://dmponline.dcc.ac.uk/) is a UK tool that is available via subscription to many UK Universities and Institutions.
+It contains DMP templates
+> for the different funders requirements and information on how to fill each section.
+> Whenever you need to write DMP for a grant application, check
+> if this resource is available to you.
+>
+> Additionally, your own Institutions may have resources to help with your DMP.
+>
+{: .callout}

 > ## Challenge (2 minutes)
 > In pairs, discuss how writing a DMP would help planning how to make your data FAIR.